Hands-on review: Nike+ FuelBand SE and Nike+ FuelBand app – the same as before, but so much better

 Motivate not procrastinate

 Nike recommends users should maintain constant movement throughout the day in order to stay healthy and live longer.
 Of course, Nike isn't suggesting that purchasing a FuelBand means you’ll outlive your unborn child, but rather that constant movement is conducive to a healthier lifestyle.

-So rather than just participating in short spurts of activity or cheekily doing a vigorous work out at five to midnight to ensure you hit your daily goal, the Nike+ FuelBand has introduced the Fuel Curve graph that charts your activity by the hour to showcase how you’ve been moving throughout the day with five minutes per hour being the minimum to achieve an hourly goal using its Win the Hour feature.
+So rather than just participating in short spurts of activity or cheekily doing a vigorous work out at five to midnight to ensure you hit your daily goal, the Nike+ FuelBand has introduced the Fuel Curve graph that charts your activity by the hour to showcase how you’ve been moving throughout the day, with five consecutive minutes per hour of sustained activity being the minimum to achieve an hourly goal using its Win the Hour feature.
 It’ll even throw up hourly reminders to get up and move.
-Users need to have at least five consecutive minutes of sustained activity in order to meet the hourly goal and gain bragging rights.

 Flipping the app into landscape will mode give you a new view for tracking your weekly goal, the hours you've "won" and the intensity of your movements, while comparing weekly stats with preivous figures and friends has also been introduced.

 There’s nothing like a well-earned pat on the back to keep that motivation alive, which is why Nike has paid particular attention to awarding users as part of its milestone features.
 Now, users can earn Achievements and unlock not just for the amount of NikeFuel racked up, but also for Sessions, Fuel Rate and hours won.

 For many, sports and exercise is all about team work.
 With the introduction of groups, users can connect with friends inside the Nike+ FuelBand app and create a group session to share your latest achievements, add photos or work together towards a common goal with the people you care about.
 And of course, you can share all activity with friends via social networks like Twitter and Facebook.
 Obviously.

 Android users not appy